faith

 When my children are in school, then I will be happy.
 Until they ride off on the bus.

 When my children leave the home, then I will be happy.
-Until you are an empty-nester.
+Until we are an empty-nester.

 When I retire, then I will be happy.
-Until you don’t have to wake up to your alarm clock.
+Until we don’t have to wake up to our alarm clock.

 Somehow these transitions in life never bring us the perfection we anticipated.
 The next season is just another one filled with joys and heartaches; failures and victories — just like those before it.

-Perhaps you have purchased the lie.
-You may be in a funk because you are not living this God-ordained moment with joy, but instead have chosen to be discontent.
-Maybe you have worked yourself into a state of frustration because today is not tomorrow.
+Many of us have purchased this lie.
+We may be in a funk because we are not living our God-ordained “today” with joy, but instead have chosen to be discontent.
+Maybe we have worked ourselves into a state of frustration because today is not tomorrow.
 We probably all need a Biblical re-orientation.

 A quick study of the words rejoice and contentment will make us hang our heads in shame.
-Here are a few to get you started–
+Here are a few to get us started–

 “This is the day the Lord has made, let us rejoice and be glad in it.”
 (Psalm 118:24)